mosip/documentation/docs/ABIS-APIs.md

 7 | Unable to fetch biometric details
 8 | Missing reference URL
 9 | Missing requesttime
-10 | Unable to server insert request - reference id already exists 11 | Unable to server insert request - CBEFF has no data 12 | Unable to server identify request - reference id not found
+10 | Unable to serve insert request - reference id already exists 11 | Unable to serve insert request - CBEFF has no data 12 | Unable to serve identify request - reference id not found

 # ABIS Operations
 The following operations are supported by MOSIP: